216.696.8700

 OVERVIEW & EXPERIENCE

-In addition, Ted works with non-profits and research institutions to develop and implement sustainable governance and policy structures to help achieve strategic organizational priorities.
-Ted has extensive experience in technology transfer within the advanced research community, where he counsels large institutional clients on the development of legally compliant approaches to government and industry-funded research, licensing and equity transactions.
+He works with large and small companies, non-profits, and research institutions to build governance, policy, and commercialization structures that hold up in practice.
+His technology transfer experience runs deep across the advanced research community, where he has advised a range of institutional clients on legally compliant approaches to government- and industry-funded research, licensing, and equity transactions.

-Prior to joining KJK, Ted founded his solo practice and an affiliated technology strategy consulting firm.
-He also previously served as managing director and fund counsel to an investment firm and Chief Commercialization Counsel at the Cleveland Clinic Foundation.
+Before joining KJK, Ted founded a solo legal practice and an affiliated technology strategy consulting firm, leveraging his practice experience gained in the trenches of a large international law firm.
+He previously served as managing director and fund counsel to an investment firm and as Chief Commercialization Counsel at the Cleveland Clinic Foundation.

-In his free time, Ted enjoys SCUBA diving around the world, mountain biking and long-haul road cycling, genealogy and cooking.
-Additionally, he is a member of the Chevaliers du Tastevin, an international Burgundy Wine association, headquartered in Bourgogne, France.
+Outside his practice, Ted is a SCUBA diver, mountain biker, and long-haul road cyclist, with side interests in genealogy and cooking.
+He is a member of the Chevaliers du Tastevin, the international Burgundy wine society headquartered in Bourgogne, France.

 Representative Experience